Dinesh Gunawardena takes oath as Sri Lanka’s new prime minister

 The 73-year-old veteran politician and a longtime ally of the Rajapaksa family took oath on Friday in presence of newly appointed president Ranil Wickremesinghe.

-Mr Gunawardena is the leader of the Mahajana Eksath Peramuna (MEP) party and has served as an MP, cabinet minister, and leader of the house in parliament.
+Mr Gunawardena is the leader of the Sri Lanka Podujana Peramuna (SLPP) and has served as an MP, cabinet minister, and leader of the house in parliament.

+He was appointed as the home minister in April by former president Gotabaya Rajapaksa.

+The prime minister’s post fell vacant after Mr Wickremesinghe, 73, was sworn in as the nation’s eighth president on Thursday after winning a parliamentary vote earlier this week.

-The ceremony comes just hours after security forces cleared the protest camp near the presidential palace and arrested demonstrators.
+However, the ceremony comes just hours after security forces cleared the Galle Face protest camp near the presidential palace in the capital Colombo and arrested demonstrators.

+Thousands of Sri Lankans have taken to the streets for months demanding the resignation of the head of the government due to the worst economic crisis that has left the nation’s 22 million people short of fuel and food.

+The street protests have forced former president Gotabaya Rajapaksa to step down from his office and flee to Singapore after demonstrators stormed his official residence earlier this month.

+In a pre-dawn crackdown on Friday, security forces arrived in trucks and buses and removed tents and banners and blocked roads that lead to the protest site.
 At least two journalists and two lawyers were reportedly beaten by security forces.

-Thousands of Sri Lankans have taken to the streets for months demanding the resignation of the head of the government due to the worst economic crisis that has left the nation’s 22 million people short of fuel and food.

-The street protests forced former president Gotabaya Rajapaksa to step down from his office and flee to Singapore after demonstrators stormed his official residence earlier this month.
+At least 50 protesters were injured, while two were hospitalised, the protest organisers said.

 Register for free to continue reading